devpunks/snuggsi/README.md

 P.S. **YES** the event will _autobind_ `this` to the **current** custom element instance! :tada:

-_See list of [Global Event Handlers](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers) on MDN_
+_See full list of [Global Event Handlers](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers) on MDN_

 ### Hello World! _(simple)_